dusty-nv/jetson-reinforcement/README.md

 $ jupyter notebook intro-DQN.ipynb
 ```

-The DQN is only set to run for 50 episodes inside of the notebook.
-After you have witnessed the DQN start to converge, exit the notebook and run the standalone **[`gym-DQN.py`](python/gym-DQN.py)** script from the terminal for improved performance:
+Inside of the notebook, the DQN is set to only run for 50 episodes.
+After you have witnessed the DQN start to converge and the CartPole begin to remain upright for longer periods of time, exit the notebook and run the standalone **[`gym-DQN.py`](python/gym-DQN.py)** script from the terminal for improved performance:

-Following this [Deep Q-Learning tutorial](http://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html) from PyTorch, run these commands to launch the DQN agent:

 ``` bash
 $ python gym-DQN.py
 ```
-> (the following is assuming the current directory of your terminal is still `cd jetson-reinforcement/build/<arch>/bin` from above)
+> (assuming the current directory of your terminal is still `cd jetson-reinforcement/build/<arch>/bin` from above)

 Three windows should appear showing the cartpole game, a graph of peformance, and the DQN agent should begin learning.
 The longer the DQN agent is able to balance the pole on the moving cart, the more points it's rewarded.
 In Gym, a score of 200 indicates the scenario has been mastered.
 After a short while of training, the agent should achieve it and the program will quit.